-Dr. Shelbie Witte is the Kim and Chuck Watson Chair in Education and professor of adolescent literacy and English Education at Oklahoma State University, where she serves as Senior Director of Teacher Education and School Head of the School of Teaching, Learning & Educational Sciences.
-She is proud to serve as site director emeritus of the Oklahoma State University Writing Project as well as the founding director of the Initiative for 21st Century Literacies Research, which recognizes the annual recipients of the Divergent Award for 21st Century Literacies Research and provides theory to practice resources for classroom teachers and students interested in implementing 21st century literacies in the classroom.
+Dr. Shelbie Witte is the Kim and Chuck Watson Chair in Education and professor of adolescent literacy and English Education at Oklahoma State University, where she serves as Senior Director of Outreach and Teacher Education and School Head of the School of Teaching, Learning & Educational Sciences.
+She is proud to serve as site director emeritus of the Oklahoma State University Writing Project as well as the founding director of the Initiative for Literacy in a Digital Age, which recognizes the annual recipients of the Divergent Award for 21st Century Literacies Research and provides theory to practice resources for classroom teachers and students interested in implementing 21st century literacies in the classroom.

 Witte has published extensively in the area of digital literacies and 21st century literacies, including teacher and librarian partnerships, writing in digital spaces, young adult literature and popular culture curricular integrations.
 Her most recent books include Writing Changes Everything: Middle-Level Kids Writing Themselves Into the World (NCTE), From Text to Epitext (ABC-CLIO) & Literacy Engagement through Peritextual Analysis (ALA and NCTE) both with Melissa Gross and Don Latham, Toward a More Visual Literacy: Shifting the Paradigm with Digital Tools and Young Adult Literature and Young Adult Literature in the Digital World (both with Jennifer Dail and Steven Bickmore) and two titles with Brill/Sense focusing on gaming literacies (with Antero Garcia and Jennifer Dail).